m-col/gitja/DOCUMENTATION.md

       -v,--version             Print the gitserve's version.
       -h,--help                Show this help text

-Note the "force" flag.
+Note the `force` flag.
 By default, gitserve will not generate new output for commits to save time.
 This flag will force regeneration of all files, which would be needed if changes have been made to the template.